taikutaiku

 • When you start a session with taiku, the session name is written to ~/.config/taiku/active-session. taiku func reads this file to know which session to target.

-• Commands are sent via HTTP to the server, which relays them over WebSocket to the browser.
-A browser tab must be open on the session for commands to work.
-If no browser is connected, commands will time out after 5 seconds.
+• Commands are sent via HTTP to the server, which relays them over WebSocket to a connected client.
+A session window must be open (browser or desktop app) for commands to work.
+If nothing is connected, commands time out after a few seconds.

 • taiku func works inside taiku terminals.
 It's one of the few commands not blocked by the nested-session guard.